tomshaw/electricgrid/README.md

 9. **Smart Pagination**: Intelligent per-page controls that automatically hide when unnecessary and filter options based on dataset size.

+10. **Clickable Rows**: Send users to a route when a row is clicked, with full access to the row's model and relations.

-10. **Themes**: Uses a single blade template under 230 lines of html making it super easy to theme.
+11. **Themes**: Uses a single blade template under 230 lines of html making it super easy to theme.

-11. **Testing**: Provides a command for running tests to ensure everything works as expected.
+12. **Testing**: Provides a command for running tests to ensure everything works as expected.

 ## Installation